-PC Gaming vs Console – What is Better, Pros&Cons
+PC Gaming vs Console Gaming (Pros&Cons)

 2017 was a year to remember for gamers, largely due to the impressive success of Nintendo’s new console – the Nintendo Switch.
 Its launch title – The Legend of Zelda: Breath of the Wild – has been widely acclaimed as one of the best video games ever.
 Another Switch exclusive – Super Mario Odyssey – is regarded as the best Super Mario game ever by many critics and players.